 I know I expressed in the past some dismay about how people can be in denial about the importance of life insurance even when almost all of us have known someone close who died prematurely.
 And my dismay has spilled over on to how GoFundMe has become kind of an after the fact way for people to get something to help get by.
 GoFundMe might help with a burial but it will never create enough for a family to financially move on with life.
 It isn’t life insurance!, So if you don’t have life insurance, why not?

-Bottom line.
 There is something very freeing about having life insurance in force.
+And doubly so for the person that would have to pick up the pieces if you died prematurely.
 What is true for me has been echoed by so many of my clients.
-I am grateful that someone has my back if I don’t get to where my plan is aimed.
-I’m ecstatic that my wife’s future is guaranteed by my hard work and/or my life insurance.
+“I am grateful that someone has my back if I don’t get to where my plan is aimed.”
+“I’m ecstatic that my wife’s future is guaranteed by my hard work and/or my life insurance.”
 If you have any questions about why or just want to find out how to work life insurance into your financial picture, call or email me directly.
 My name is Ed Hinerman.
 Let’s talk.